cpfaff/rbefdata_paper/paper/rbefdata.md

 range of data all from one place.
 These platforms offer a solution to one of the most pressing general problems in data management, the loss of valuable data (Heidorn, 2008).
-Even tough these platforms improve the situation in data preservation, researchers are still reluctant to them extensively as they fear to give away and loose the control over their data (michener 2012).
+Even tough these platforms improve the situation in data preservation, researchers are still reluctant to use them extensively as they fear to give away and loose the control over their data (michener 2012).
 Additionally there is no direct benefit of sharing data online that could motivate researchers to put more time into data that is required to prepare and upload it for sharing.
 The `rbefata` R package provides upload functionality